cfengine/documentation/reference/promise-types/files.markdown

 When iterating over an array, Mustache templates in CFEngine can replace the `@` variable with the current iteration's key.
 The example below will show it.

+To iterate over the top-level container, Mustache templates in CFEngine can use `{{#-top-}} ... {{/-top-}}`.
+This is not possible in standard Mustache templates.

-The extensions are not in the Mustache standard.
+These extensions are not in the Mustache standard.

 **Example:**